Everything You Need to Know About the Easter Rabbit

 It happened when several German immigrants carried on their tradition called the Osterhase, also called Oschter Haws.
 This tradition involves an egg-laying hare that produces colorful eggs.
 Kids will then make nests for this creature and wait for the colorful eggs.

-Later on, the tradition spread across the United States, and the practice evolved into the Easter rabbit who does not only deliver colorful eggs but chocolate and candy treats for the children.
+Later on, the tradition spread across the United States, and the practice evolved into the Easter Bunny which does not only deliver colorful eggs but chocolate and candy treats for the children.

 The Connection between Rabbits and Easter